Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 passwords and JWT are managed by an external Streamlit library [Streamlit-Authenticator](https://github.com/mkhorasani/Streamlit-Authenticator).

 In order to mirror each users loaded by this library, this table will be populated by records in the library, but not any credentials.
+Let's apply the _least priviledge_ principle, there is absolutely no need for a hashed password storing in the DB here, so let's lighthen the data schema on this side.

 Unfortunately, in the way I was thinking using it, the initial library had a major security flaw.
-In fact, if you would like to reset a password for a user, anyone could do it...
+In fact, if you would like to reset a password for a user, anyone could do it.
+So anyone could reset another user password, without applying some confirmation mecanism.

 ![password](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExNG1lc2Q0ZjY5azV5aHQzcm9vZWpxZzFsdWdrcHRnMDZiN3dieXh1aCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/l0G17mcoGBEabVgn6/giphy.gif#center)

-To ensure that the user which is triggering
+To ensure that the user which is triggering the password reset operation, we will send a confirmation code to the user by email, which he will have to enter to proceed into password reset finalization.

-A table containing verification codes that would be sent to reset password
+To store and enable this application logic, a table containing verification codes that would be sent to reset password has to be created.
+Password will never be stored, they will only be transmitted on the fly to the users by mail, upon reset.

 ### Managing Stations and Prices